-Discount rate - The Company used the weighted average cost of capital as the discount rate, which was 11.84% (2023 - 11.70%).
+Discount rate - The Company used the weighted average cost of capital as the discount rate, which was 10.05% for Canada and Australia (2024 - 11.84%) and 11.05% for Explomin.
 In order to determine the discount rate, the Company used prevailing market interest rates, the risk-free market return, adjusted for the equity premium, volatility and CGU specific factors.